tkhamez/swagger-eve-php/docs/Api/CorporationApi.md

     $config
 );
 $corporation_id = 56; // int | An EVE corporation ID
-$accept_language = "en-us"; // string | Language to use in the response
+$accept_language = 'en-us'; // string | Language to use in the response
-$datasource = "tranquility"; // string | The server name you would like data from
+$datasource = 'tranquility'; // string | The server name you would like data from
-$if_none_match = "if_none_match_example"; // string | ETag from a previous request.
+$if_none_match = 'if_none_match_example'; // string | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
-$language = "en-us"; // string | Language to use in the response, takes precedence over Accept-Language
+$language = 'en-us'; // string | Language to use in the response, takes precedence over Accept-Language
 $page = 1; // int | Which page of results to return
-$token = "token_example"; // string | Access token to use if unable to set a header
+$token = 'token_example'; // string | Access token to use if unable to set a header

 try {
     $result = $apiInstance->getCorporationsCorporationIdStructures($corporation_id, $accept_language, $datasource, $if_none_match, $language, $page, $token);